-Field name Byte Meaning of the information KCAPPLNM / applnam 1 - 8 Name of the UTM application KCHOSTNM / hostname 9 - 16 Name of the host KCPTRMNM 17 - 24 In a dialog service For distributed processing via LU6.1: CON name of the communication partner For distributed processing via OSI TP: OSI-CON name of the communication partner Otherwise the PTERM name of the communication partner In an asynchronous service: Blanks KCPRONM 25 - 32 In a dialog service - OSI TP job-receiving service: Blanks - otherwise: Processor name of the partner In an asynchronous service: Blanks KCBCAPNM 33 - 40 In a dialog service OSI TP job-receiving service: ACCESS-POINT name via which the association with the partner is established otherwise: BCAMAPPL name via which the connection to the partner is established In an asynchronous service: Blanks KCVERS 41 - 46 openUTM version Vnn.nx (e.g. V06.3A) KCIVER 47 - 48 Version number of the UTM interface 1 KCIVAR 49 "B" for BS2000, "X" for Unix system or "N" for Windows system KCFILL1 50 Not currently used KCLANG 51 - 52 Language identifier, e.g: "EN" for English (The value of this language identifiers corresponds to the value of the first two bytes of the \$LANG variable)
+Field name Byte Meaning of the information KCAPPLNM / applnam 1 - 8 Name of the UTM application KCHOSTNM / hostname 9 - 16 Name of the host where the application is running.
+KCHOSTNM / hostname 9 - 16 Standalone applications: Name of the host generated with MAX HOSTNAME.
+UTM cluster applications: Name of the host generated with CLUSTER-NODE VIRTUAL-HOST KCPTRMNM 17 - 24 In a dialog service For distributed processing via LU6.1: CON name of the communication partner For distributed processing via OSI TP: OSI-CON name of the communication partner Otherwise the PTERM name of the communication partner In an asynchronous service: Blanks KCPRONM 25 - 32 In a dialog service OSI TP job-receiving service: Blanks otherwise: Host name of the communication partner In an asynchronous service: Blanks KCBCAPNM 33 - 40 In a dialog service OSI TP job-receiving service: ACCESS-POINT name via which the association with the partner is established otherwise: BCAMAPPL name via which the connection to the partner is established In an asynchronous service: Blanks KCVERS 41 - 46 openUTM version Vnn.nx (e.g. V06.5A) KCIVER 47 - 48 Version number of the KDCS interface 1 KCIVAR 49 "B" for BS2000 systems, "X" for Unix and Linux system or "N" for Windows system KCFILL1 50 Not currently used KCLANG 51 - 52 Language identifier, e.g: "EN" for English (The value of this language identifiers corresponds to the value of the first two bytes of the \$LANG variable)